Granbury Endodontics

 During the root canal therapy procedure

-During the root canal therapy, we will numb your mouth first so that you won't feel any pain.
+During the root canal therapy procedure, we will numb your mouth first so that you won't feel any pain.
 Then, Dr. Nieves will start removing the damaged tissue from the inside of your tooth in order to clean out any infection or decay that's causing you pain.
 Most of the time we use our state-of-the-art GentleWave® machine to get the absolute best clean possible with the very least amount of discomfort.

 Once everything is cleaned out and ready for treatment, we'll insert a biocompatible material into your tooth called gutta-percha.
 This material is used to seal off the inside of your tooth so that we can make sure no bacteria or other microbes get back in there and cause more damage.
 This also keeps your tooth from needing a root canal retreatment in the future.